What are the most important things you should really know before taking a baby or young child to Dubai?

 Traffic Safety in Dubai & Car Seats

-I think this quite often this is one of the cities biggest concerns family visitors.
-Dubai is a big busy city with huge multi-lane freeways and cars move FAST!
-Driving is not as bad as some Middle East countries we have visited, but nonetheless, expect frequent braking at high speeds, sudden lane swaps without indicators and poor road manners – albeit ever-improving.
+I think this quite often this is one of the city’s biggest concerns for family visitors.
+Dubai is a big busy city with huge multi-lane freeways, and cars move FAST!
+Driving is not as bad as in some Middle East countries we have visited, but nonetheless, expect frequent braking at high speeds, sudden lane swaps without indicators and poor road manners – albeit ever-improving.

 I would NEVER travel in Dubai without some sort of restraint for your child.

-It is law in the UAE for all children under the age of 4 to use a car seat.
-That said, enforcement of the law seems to sadly be scant.
+Dubai car sat laws now stipulate that all children under the age of 4 must use a car seat.
+That said, enforcement of the law seems scant to non-existent.